jinghongkyq/jinghongkyq.github.io/PaperReading/2018_CVPR_ScanComplete_Large-Scale Scene Completion and Semantic Segmentation for 3D Scans.md

 **ScanComplete Network Architecture**
 <img src="https://github.com/jinghongkyq/jinghongkyq.github.io/raw/master/PaperReading/data/scancomplete4.png" width="100%" height="100%">

+use voxel grid resolutions of [32 × 16 × 32], [32 × 32 × 32], and [32 × 64 × 32] for each level, resulting
+in spatial extents of [6m × 3m × 6m], [3m 3 ], [1.5m × 3m × 1.5m], respectively.
+For testing, we test on entire scenes.

 At each hierarchy level, the network takes the input partial scan as input (encoded as an TSDF in a volumetric grid) as well as the previous low-resolution TDF prediction (if not the base level) and any previous voxel group TDF predictions.
 Each of the input volumes is processed with a series of 3D convolutions with 1×1×1 convolution shortcuts.
 They are then all concatenated feature-wise and further processed with 3D convolutions with shortcuts.
-At the end, the network splits into two paths, one outputting the geometric completion, and the other outputting semantic segmentation, which are measured with an 1 loss and voxel-wise softmax cross entropy, respectively.
+At the end, the network splits into two paths, one outputting the geometric completion, and the other outputting semantic segmentation, which are measured with an L1 loss and voxel-wise softmax cross entropy, respectively.

 **Loss**
 deterministic l1-distance, which forces the network to focus on a single mode.
 This setup is ideal when partial scans contain enough context to allow for a single explanation of the missing geometry.